Booli/OctoPrint-ActionTriggerPlugin/README.md

 =============================

-Placeholder for this Plugin Readme.
+Plugin for OctoPrint that handles serial commands send out by the printer.
+Basic handler code is:

+---

+    // action:somevariable

+TODO:
+- Add in triggers for door opening and filament detection
+- Create pause dialog that will will be used to change filament.
+- Create settings dialog where users can add custom triggers with dialogs

+Addon-on slogan:

-Its gun do some trigger handling yo
+    Its gun do some serial trigger handling yo